 And that ties up nicely with the next trend highlighted by Ms Quy: “Our customer loves making her jewellery personal, and this season we are introducing the Jennifer Meyer Letter ring, exclusive to NET-A-PORTER.
 This is a modern take on the signet ring and is a piece you can really have fun with.
 We also have the Letter bracelet and necklace from her collection.
 All of these can be worn singly or stacked together.”
 Playing with initials or even whole words is another trend seen recently from brands such as Alison Lou, who spells out “eat” in diamonds, and the Diane Kordas necklace tracing the words “LOL” in sapphires.
 The look is delicate and often adorned with small diamonds.
 Nouvel Heritage of Paris offers the possibility of personalising a gold dog tag with your special message, or taking personalisation to new heights with an imprint of your lips.

-Large hoop earrings are set to be in vogue in 2016, according to Ms Quy.
+Large hoops are set to be in vogue in 2016, according to Ms Quy.
 But forget the clunky gypsy hoops of old; we're talking diamond and precious gemstone-dusted hoops for a sophisticated take on the bohemian look.
 In the latest collections of Tiffany and Louis Vuitton jewellery, large hoop earrings are very much present, confirming that these earrings are most definitely in style.